 The seven stars that make up the Big Dipper are:

-Alkaid, Mizar and Alioth form the Big Dipper’s handle or the Great Bear’s tail, while Megrez, Phecda, Dubhe and Merak outline the Dipper’s bowl or the Bear’s hindquarters.
+Alkaid, Mizar and Alioth form the Big Dipper’s handle and the Great Bear’s tail, while Megrez, Phecda, Dubhe and Merak outline the Dipper’s bowl and the Bear’s hindquarters.

 Alkaid